Historical type from Three Islands Press

 10. Who designed these things, anyway?

-Some guy named Brian Willson.
+Some guy named Brian Willson (whom you may email directly here).

 12. I'd like to include a font credit—how shall I word it?